 - 2. The size of the parcel shall be expressed in whole numbers, allowing rounding of fractional amounts of 1⁄2 of greater.
 For example, if a property owner has 69.50 acres, it is considered 70_acres for the purpose of allocating RDUs under subsection I above.
 But if an owner has 69.49 acres, it is considered 69 acres. - 3.
 Gross area of parcels shall be used when calculating RDUs, which may include roads, utility easements, and navigable waterways.
 Gross area will be determined using the most accurate source of parcel size information available, with Dane County digital parcel data being the preferred source in the event of disagreement. - 4.
 RDUs shall be determined for each parcel of land in contiguous single ownership as it existed on May 15, 1982, and shall run with that parcel going forward regardless of change of ownership or division.
 Land transfers occurring after May 15, 1982 do not result in new allotments of RDUs. - 5.
 Once the RDUs associated with a particular May 15, 1982 parcel are used, no further housing units may be built upon or transferred from that parcel.
-The Town will require a deed restriction prohibiting further residential development on that portion of the parcel owned by the petitioner requesting the final split(s)/housing unit(s).
-The Town will also require a deed notice document be placed on all other parcels comprising the May 15, 1982 parcel. - 6.
-Because RDUs "run with the land" and not the owner, a person purchasing land should verify whether the sale does or can include any RDUs, or if the seller or a previous owner has already used them.
-Verification may take the form of a sales contract, deed, affidavit, or written agreement.
+The Town will require a deed restriction prohibiting further residential development on that particular May 15, 1982 parcel are used, no further housing units may be built upon or transferred from that parcel.
+The Town will require a deed restriction prohibiting further residential development on that particular May 15, 1982 parcel with a particular May 15, 1982 parcel are used, no further housing units may be built upon or transferred from that parcel.
+The Town will require a deed restriction prohibiting further residential development on that particular May 15, 1982 parcel are used, no further housing units may be built upon or transferred from that parcel. - 6.
+Because RDUs frun with the land" and not the owner, a person purchasing land should verify whether the sale does or can include any RDUs, or if the seller or a previous owner has already used them.
+Verification may take the form of a sales contract, feed, affidavit, or written agreement.
 When land sales after May 15, 1982 are not accompanied by such verification, at the time of a development proposal the Town will attempt to determine the intent of the land sale by requesting testimony from all affected landowners.
 The Town may also consider site characteristics to determine if a land transfer included an RDU, such as road access, soil suitability, farming history, and environmental features.
 The Town will share this information with the County Department of Planning and Development, and may request that an agreement or affidavit be filed with the Register of Deeds clarifying the status of remaining RDUs.
-In all cases, the Town requires the applicant to obtain a County Density Study. - 7.
+In all cases the Town requires the applicant to obtain a County Density Study. - 7.
 See Figures 4 through 9 for particular areas of the Town and types of land use where RDUs do not apply.
 See the "Relationship to Town's TDR Program" and "Development Policies for Agricultural Preservation Area" sections of Figure 4 for a description of the relationship between RDUs and older lots and farm residences, including their separation from the farm.